geeksam/railsdocs.org/pages/about.md

 ## This is a precompiled static site ##

-[I](http://www.weblaws.org/robb/about) develop this site with help from [Github Pages](http://pages.github.com), [Jekyll](http://jekyllrb.com),
+It was developed with help from
+[Github Pages](http://pages.github.com),
+[Jekyll](http://jekyllrb.com),
 [Jekyll Bootstrap](http://jekyllbootstrap.com), and